-With the NFL Combine behind us, we are squarely in NFL Draft season.
+With the NFL Free Agency behind us, we are squarely in NFL Draft season.

 Brendan Donahue, the #2 most accurate mock drafter over the past five NFL seasons according to The Huddle Report, gives you his 2026 NFL Mock Draft, making predictions for every team and every pick in the first round.